 As well as having your deposit saved up, which should be at least 10% of the price of the house you’re looking to buy, you should aim to have up to £5,000 contingency in the pot for the extra costs associated with moving house.
-These aren’t hidden costs, they’re simply ones that pop up along the way and they’re not always welcome!
+These aren’t really hidden costs, they’re simply ones that pop up along the way and they’re not always welcome!
 It’ll be a lot less stressful if you already have the money saved up for these costs and don’t have to scrabble together the pennies to pay them once you’re already in deep with your application.

 Everything from admin, searches and surveys have associated fees.
 The valuation of your property costs money to make sure it’s worth what you’re offering to pay for it, insurance and solicitors fees are also added costs.
 Moving fees, cleaning your previous place and furnishing your new home all add up.
 Luckily, at the moment you won't have to pay Stamp Duty unless your home is over £500,000 due to the 'mini-budget' update on the 8th July 2020 which introduced a Stamp Duty holiday until 31st March 2021.
 Prior to this if you were a first time buyer you wouldn't have had to pay Stamp Duty on any property up to the value of £300,000.
 At the moment there is no update as to when or if this will change.

 Checkpoint 1: Do you have an extra savings pot for these charges?

-If not, check out our #SavingSwaps for that extra boost to get you there.
+If not, check out our #SavingSwaps and savings tips for that extra boost to get you there.

 2. Is your credit score up to scratch?